jacobeisenstein/gt-css-class/schedule.md

 This schedule is still a work in progress, as I'm always finding new readings that are relevant.
 The assignment dates will be no earlier than as posted here.
 There are a few different categories of reading:

 - **Reading**: This is required.
 - **Supplemental reading**: Optional.
 These are usually research papers that relate to the topic of the class, and may be discussed in class.
+Look here for final project ideas.
 - **Catch-up reading**: Optional.
 This is tutorial/survey material to help students catch up with the technical concepts in the class.
 - **Also see**: Optional, non-peer-reviewed material.
 This includes blogposts and popular press articles.